Nukesor/libwifi/README.md

 The first goal of `libwifi` is to provide a **convenient** way of parsing raw IEEE 802.11 frames!

-The emphasis is on **convenient**, since this library doesn't focus on providing a super high-performance implementation.
+The emphasis is on **convenient**, since this library doesn't focus on providing a ultra high-performance implementation.
 The focus is rather on providing an easy-to-use API. \
 This includes consistent and intuitive structs representing the structure of a given frame. \
-However, this doesn't mean that this library isn't quite fast anyway ;).
+However, this doesn't mean that this library [isn't quite fast anyway ;)](https://github.com/Nukesor/libwifi#performance).

 The second goal is to provide an unified API to:
 1. query information about your wifi interfaces (iwlist equivalent).